guilhermeal/guilhermeal/README.md

 ### Hi 👋 I'm Guilherme Almeida!

-- 🔭 I’m working on Audora Tecnologia e Servicos LTDA
+- 🔭 I’m Frontend dev at Audora Tecnologia e Servicos LTDA;
-- 🌱 I’m learning TypeScript, ReactJS, NodeJS
+- 🌱 I’m learning TypeScript, ReactJS, NodeJS;
+- 🕹️ I'm a drone lover and fly in the free time making freelas;
-- ⚡ ;)
+- ⚡ So, contact me to know more ☺️

 <div>
   <a href="https://github.com/guilhermeal">